lokalized/lokalized-java/README.md

 assertEquals("I didn't read any books.", translation);

+// Here we force British English.
+// Normally providing an explicit locale is an uncommon use case -
+// standard practice is to specify a localeSupplier when constructing your
+// Strings instance and Lokalized will pick the appropriate locale, e.g.
-// Here we force British English translation = strings.get("I am going on vacation.", Locale.forLanguageTag("en-GB"));
+// the locale specified by the current web request's Accept-Language header translation = strings.get("I am going on vacation.", Locale.forLanguageTag("en-GB"));

 // We have an exact match for this key in the en-GB file, so that translation is applied.